Politics of the Netherlands: Political institutions

+The Netherlands is a sovereign state with a democratic government.
+It is a decentralised unitary state, meaning that power is centralised in the national government, with local governments having to act in accordance.
 Major political institutions are the monarchy, the cabinet, the States General and the judicial system.
-There are three other High Colleges of state, which stand on equal foot with parliament but have a less political role, of which the Council of State is the most important.
+There are three other High Colleges of State, which stand on an equal footing with parliament but have a less political role, of which the Council of State is the most important.
 Other levels of government are the municipalities, the water boards and the provinces.
-Although not mentioned in the Constitution, political parties and the social partners organised in the Social Economic Council are important political institutions as well.
+Although not mentioned in the Constitution, political parties and the social partners organised in the Social and Economic Council are important political institutions as well.